annajafi/annajafiminiproject/index.md

 # Quantum Themes in Batman Stories

+## Project Idea
+Review mentions of quantum in DC comics and analyze the real quantum physics concepts tied to the references being made in the media.

+## Project Motivations
+I was inspired to make this because I've liked DC comics for years and it was one of my inspirations to getting into learning quantum because I kept seeing it referrenced so often.

+## Goals
+I really liked the talk with Dr. Spiros Michalakis and I want to pursue a similar field to his as it combines two of my hobbies together.
+The project I made serves as a representation of that overlap between fiction and science that I want to build as a career in the future.

 ## Batman: Arkham City – End Game
 **Subject: Quantum Entanglement as a Metaphor for Identity**

 *Batman: Arkham City – End Game* explores the aftermath of the Joker's final actions.
 In this storyline, Joker and Batman's psychological connection is described in quasi-quantum terms, such as being "entangled."
 The idea suggests their fates are bound in a way that defies normal logic, like particles linked across space.

+The term quantum is used metaphorically to describe psychological shifts and Joker’s chaotic nature.
+While not deeply scientific, it hints at quantum unpredictability as a metaphor for Joker's behavior.

 In physics, **quantum entanglement** is a phenomenon where two or more particles become linked so that the state of one directly influences the state of the other, no matter the distance between them.
 While the comic uses this metaphorically, it emphasizes the inseparability of hero and villain in Batman's world.